AndreasNasman/.config/README.md

 Some parts of the setup are not feasible to automate in a script.
 The following section serves as a reminder of what to set up manually.

-# Git commit signing with GPG
+# GPG keys

-GPG(GnuPG) must be set up correctly for Git commit signing to work.
+For Git commit signing to work, you must set up GPG with some keys.

-Copy `private-key.asc` through a safe method.
-The key can be exported from another system with the following commands:
+Copy `private-key.asc` through a safe method, e.g., from a password manager.
+If needed, export the key from another system with the following commands:

 ```sh
 # Copy the desired key ID.